wilfer9008/Data4Sim/process_prediction/README.md

 be of size [Tp, S] for S number of features.
 These windows will be intended for mid-level prediction.

 ## Low Level Prediction
 These Process Windows are then processed by 3 process predictors.
-First, a Process Windows [Np, Tp, S] is segmented into N_lp low-level windows of size T_lp.
+First, a Process Windows [1, Tp, S] is segmented into N_lp low-level windows of size T_lp.
 So each Process Window [1, Tp, S] is segmented into -> [1, N_lp, T_lp, S], sequence of low-level windows.
-Second, the predictor will map sequence of low-level windows into a sequence of low-level predictions -> [1, N_lp, K]
+Second, the predictor will map sequence of low-level windows into a sequence of low-level predictions -> [1, N_lp, K].

 ## Mid Level Prediction

+These Process Windows are then processed by 3 process predictors.
+First, a Process Windows [Np, Tp, K] is segmented into N_lp low-level windows of size T_lp, with K the one-hot encoding of the low-level process.
+So each Process Window [1, Tp, S] is segmented into -> [1, N_lp, T_lp, S], sequence of low-level windows.
+Second, the predictor will map sequence of low-level windows into a sequence of low-level predictions -> [1, N_lp, K].

 We will have 3 methods for process predictions:
 - Transformer